 Important: If you have the dead shrimp in the bag, it is important to get the dead ones out of the bag and out of the old water and add a water conditioner (see below) to detoxify ammonia as soon as possible!
 In this event, acclimation can actually cause more harm.
 Otherwise, acclimation can actually cause more harm.
 You need to ensure that the temperature of the aquarium and bag are similar.
 Once confirmed, it is okay to add the shrimp to the aquarium.

 If there are no problems with shrimp, the next step is temperature acclimation.
 When it comes to acclimation to your room or tank temperature.
-Most of the times people start talking about different types of the bag, for example.
+Most of the times people start talking about different types of bags, for example.

 - If you got the shrimp in ordinary Non-breathing bags, you can place the bag into the tank and let the water warm it up to the same temperature as the aquarium.
 It can take 15-20 minutes.